 On May 30, 2012, the Company acquired an option to earn a 100% interest in the Abbott Lake Property, comprised of 8 mineral claims that adjoin the south side of the Company's West Valley property.
-To earn its interest the Company must pay \$15,000 cash (paid) and issue, in aggregate, 350,000 shares (issued).
+To earn its interest, the Company must pay \$15,000 cash (paid) and issue, in aggregate, 350,000 shares (issued).
 These claims are also subject to a 0.5% NSR royalty.
 The Company completed the terms of the agreement in October, 2013 and has earned a 100% interest.
-Currently, the property is comprised of 8 claims totaling approximately 2,911 hectares.
+The claims are included within the West Valley property.